Adarsh Kumar Goel: Notable judgments

 Goel in the judgment in Rajesh Sharma & Ors. vs. State of U.P. & Anr., also set forth new guidelines to prevent misuse of S.498A of IPC.
 While giving the guidelines, he observed that, “It is a matter of serious concern that large number of cases continues to be filed under Section 498A alleging harassment of married women.
 To remedy the situation, we are of the view that involvement of civil society in the aid of administration of justice can be one of the steps, apart from the investigating officers and the concerned trial courts being sensitized.
 It is also necessary to facilitate closure of proceedings where a genuine settlement has been reached instead of parties being required to move High Court only for that purpose”.

 With a view to achieve a progressive step, Goel in his judgment in Amardeep Singh vs. Harveen Kaur, held that, “the 6 months waiting period prescribed under Section 13B(2) of Hindu Marriage Act for divorce by mutual consent is not mandatory, and can be waived under certain circumstances.

-Further, in B. Sunitha vs. The State of State of Telangana he also gave his opinion and asked the government to take cognizance on the issue of introducing requisite legislative changes for a regulatory mechanism to check violation of professional ethics by Lawyers.
+Further, in B. Sunitha vs. The State of Telangana he also gave his opinion and asked the government to take cognizance on the issue of introducing requisite legislative changes for a regulatory mechanism to check violation of professional ethics by Lawyers.

 Chairperson of National Green Tribunal

-Goel was appointed the Chairperson of the National Green Tribunal on 6 July 2018.
-Initially when he was appointed there were huge backlogs of cases that were pending not only with the Principal Bench but also with other Zonal Benches.
-Since his appointment, Goel has made all benches functional by hearing matters through video conferencing from Bhopal, Chennai, Kolkata and Pune bench.
+Goel was appointed Chairperson of the National Green Tribunal on 6 July 2018.
+At the time of his appointment, a large number of cases were pending before the Principal Bench as well as the tribunal's zonal benches.
+During his tenure, all benches became operational through the use of video conferencing, enabling matters to be heard from the Bhopal, Chennai, Kolkata and Pune benches.